SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-The I148M variation of the PNPLA3 gene has also been associated with the worsening of other liver diseases, such as a viral infection called hepatitis C. The variation also increases the risk of liver damage in people with alcohol use disorder.
-The mechanism of this effect is not well understood, but the altered protein appears to increase fibrosis of the liver in people with these conditions.
+The I148M change in the PNPLA3 enzyme has also been associated with the worsening of other liver diseases, such as a viral infection called hepatitis C. The variant also increases the risk of liver damage in people with alcohol use disorder.
+The mechanism of this effect is not well understood, but the altered PMPLA3 enzyme appears to increase the amount of scar tissue (fibrosis) on the liver in people with these conditions.

 Other Names for This Gene